jundalisay/sp/content/en/research/hume/treatise/book-3/part-2/section-10c.md

         It teaches us to regard political controversies as: incapable of any decision in most cases, and entirely subordinate to the interests of peace and liberty.

-    Where the public good does not demand a change, the concurrence of the following titles forms the strongest title to sovereignty: original contract
+Where the public good does not demand a change, the concurrence of the following titles forms the strongest title to sovereignty:
+        original contract
         long possession
         present possession
         succession
         positive laws.
             This concurrence is justly regarded as sacred and inviolable.
 But when these titles are mingled and opposed in different degrees, they often occasion perplexity.

 They are less capable of solution from the arguments of lawyers and philosophers, than from the swords of the soldiery.

 Roman Emperor Tiberius had an only son, Drusus, and an adopted son Germanicus.
         If Tiberius died without naming a successor, which of his two sons should have been named emperor?

 Should the right of adoption be equivalent to the right of blood in a nation where it had:
-            the same effect in private families, and in two instances, already taken place in the public?
+- the same effect in private families, and
+- in 2 instances, already taken place in the public?

 Should Germanicus be esteemed the eldest son because he was born before Drufus?

 Or should he be the younger, because he was adopted after Drusus' birth?

 Should the elder's right be regarded in a nation where the eldest brother had no advantage in the succession to private families?